GitHub-Insight-ANZ-Lab/aiapp1day/docs/04-Home-Challenges/1-Challenge-Design.md

 ![Challenge](images/challenge-1.png)

-### Tips
+### Details

-Invoke dall-e model to create a cretivity product design based on product team's description.
+Use Dall-e model to create cretivity product design based on user's description.

 There is a `Design` page (`apps\chatbot\pages\design\Design.tsx`) on chatbot.
-The page have an input textbox for description, and a button to call AI Service and get back a generated image.
+The page has an input textbox for description, and a button to call AI Service and get back a generated image.

 Complete the `dalleApi` function to send a prompt and receive a generated image.